Platoniq/decidim-staging/README.md

 Citizen Participation and Open Government application.

 This is the open-source repository for decidim_staging, based on [Decidim](https://github.com/decidim/decidim).
-This app is used to preview the latest `staging` branch of Codegram's Decidim [fork](https://github.com/codegram/decidim/tree/staging).
+This app is used to preview the latest `staging` branch of Platoniq's Decidim [fork](https://github.com/Platoniq/decidim/tree/staging).

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)